 RMIT Prize for Research Impact - HDR (in the categories of Technology, Design, or Enterprise)

 Selection of prize recipients is by the Deputy Vice-Chancellor Research and Innovation based on recommendations of the Awards Panel.
-The Prize will be made annually and be presented at the RMIT Research Awards ceremony.
+The Prize will be made annually and be presented at the RMIT Research Awards ceremony at the Engaging for Impact 2019 event (18-20 February 2019).

 In order to be eligible nominees must: